-WARNING DO NOT use oven cleaners, gritty cleansers, coarse abrasive pads or brushes, silicone sprays or metal scrapers on the interior walls, oven frame or ceiling of a continuous cleaning oven.
+A WARNING DO NOT use oven cleaners, gritty cleansers, coarse abrasive pads or brushes, silicone sprays or metal scrapers on the interior walls, oven frame or ceiling of a continuous cleaning oven.
 Permanent damage to the oven may result.

-CAUTION DO NOT line the oven walls, bottom, racks or any other part of the range with aluminum foil.
+walls, bottom, racks or any other part of the range with aluminum foil.
 Doing so will destroy heat distribution, produce poor baking results and cause permanent damage to the oven interior (aluminum foil will melt to the interior surface of the oven).